e-lab/GameMatch/atari/README.md

 ## training a new DQN / CNN model

-`th train.lua`, takes 100 epochs.
+`th train.lua`, to train on CPU for 100 epochs.

-`qlua train.lua --display --useGPU` to display output game locally on GPU.
+`th train.lua --useGPU --batchSize 256` to train on GPU (increase batch size here for faster learning).

 ## training an RNN model